nhoteling/r2d3-cooking/README.md

-# r2d3-cooking
+# R2D3-Cooking

-Cookbook for using r2d3 with RMarkdown
+Some notes and things on the r2d3 package